vishnubhadri/CalcAI-android/README.md

 # CalcAI-android
-It is an android app to perform Mathamatical calculaton.
+It is an android app to perform Mathematical calculation.
 It uses CalcIO.jar (https://github.com/vishnubhadri/Calc.IO).

 ## screenshots
 ### User can save his own formula that used later.